Sujeev-Uthayakumar/sofe3650-final-project/Iteration 2/Iteration2.md

   </tr>
 </table>

-## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose
+## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose:
 The decisions made in this iteration provided an initial understanding of how the system shall function.
 The modules associated with the primary use cases were identified by the architect, and the modules associated with the rest of the functionality were identified by the rest of the team.
 <table>
   <tr>